 Use the completed sample job application as a guide when you're completing your job applications.

 Also, review this list of questions asked on a job application to prepare to fill out applications.

 Some job boards and company websites require users to create an account when they apply for jobs.
 It's a good idea to start your online job search by creating an account on at least one of the major job boards including Monster, CareerBuilder, and Dice for tech jobs.
 If you're seeking a professional position, it's also important to create a profile on LinkedIn.

-In order to create an account, you'll need to register with a current email address so that your account can be confirmed.
-Your user name will either be your email address or a name you select.
+To create an account, you'll need to register with a current email address so that your account can be confirmed.
+Your username will either be your email address or a name you select.
 You'll be able to choose a password for your account.

 06Use Job Search Keywords

 When you look for jobs online, the most effective way to search is to use job keywords to find jobs in the career fields and industries you are interested in.